x

 Glahn, an Ohio State junior, has been helping his fellow students register.
 College students can vote using their hometown address or campus address, but they can only register once.

 “This presidential election is bigger than you could think.
-We have seen the importance of the Supreme Court and what they have done the past few years.
+We have seen the importance of the Supreme Court and what they have done over the past few years.
 Whoever is the next president is going to be putting a few justices on the court who are going to affect all of our lives,” Glahn said.

 While many people are focused on the top of the ticket, both Glahn and Mason said it is important to look at the entire ballot.